AdaCore/ada_language_server/doc/refactoring_tools.md

 **Command name:** `als-suppress-separate`

-* Moves a separate subunit to it's stub in the parent package.
+* Moves a separate subunit to its stub in the parent package.
 * Use clauses in the separate subunit are moved to the subprogram's declarative part to avoid namespace collisions.
 * .bak is added to the separate subunit source filename.